-- Try and establish whether it is likely that an outbreak is occurring, taking in to account the following: - Could onward transmission have already occurred? (e.g., resident had widespread contact with others in the 48 hours before symptom onset) - Are they in a single room or sharing? - Is the resident ambulatory? - Have they spent time with others in communal areas or group activities? - Are there behavioural characteristics, which might be increased risk of transmission? - Identify if are any other residents symptomatic and if so, what are their symptoms? - Identify are any staff symptomatic or has there been an increase in staff absence? - Identify residents and staff who were in close contact with the symptomatic resident in the 48 hours before symptom onset or before isolation and transmission-based precautions were implemented.
+1. Try and establish whether it is likely that an outbreak is occurring, taking in to account the following:

+- a.
+Could onward transmission have already occurred? (e.g., resident had widespread contact with others in the 48 hours before symptom onset) - i.
+Are they in a single room or sharing? - ii.
+Is the resident ambulatory? - iii.
+Have they spent time with others in communal areas or group activities? - iv.
+Are there behavioural characteristics, which might be increased risk of transmission? - v.
+Are all or most residents vaccinated? - 2.
+Identify if are any other residents symptomatic and if so, what are their symptoms? - 3.
+Identify are any staff symptomatic or has there been an increase in staff absence? - 4.
+Identify residents and staff who were in close contact with the symptomatic resident in the 48 hours before symptom onset or before isolation and transmission-based precautions were implemented.

-The initial management of the possible case and close contacts should be the same as for a confirmed case of COVID-19 until an alternative diagnosis has been identified
+The initial management of the possible case and close contacts should be the same as for a confirmed case of COVID-19 until an alternative diagnosis has been identified.